Borobudur Guide for 2023: How to climb up and watch the sunrise

 Get to Borobudur using public transport

 First, you need to take a TransJogja city bus to Terminal Jombor.
-The routes are integrated into Google Maps, so it’s best to check there.
-However, the timetables are not reliable, but the buses are relatively frequent.
+The routes are integrated into Google Maps, but the timetables are not reliable, although the buses are relatively frequent.
 A ticket costs 3600 IDR (0.25$), payable at the bus stop (halte) or inside the bus.

-At Terminal Jombor, there are hourly buses going directly to Borobudur.
-The bus ride takes around 75 minutes and costs 30.000 IDR (2$).
+At Terminal Jombor, hourly buses go directly to Borobudur.
+The bus ride takes around 75 minutes and costs 20.000 IDR (1.3$).

 History of Borobudur (that a guide would tell you)